pancongliang/openshift/installing/any-platform/online/readme.md

-## Restricted network installation OpenShift4
+## Installation OpenShift4

-* Use scripts to install and configure the infrastructure and download the ocp image to the offline registry.
+* Use scripts to install and configure the infrastructure.
 * The script generates the ignition file, and downloads and executes the script from node to install openshift.

 * Required machines for cluster installation
   ```
   Hostname                    | Role
   --- --- --- --- --- --- --- | --- --- --- --- --- --- ---
-  bastion.ocp4.example.com    | bastion(nfs/registry/haproxy/dns/httpd)
+  bastion.ocp4.example.com    | bastion(nfs/haproxy/dns/httpd)
   master01.ocp4.example.com   | master
   master02.ocp4.example.com   | master
   master03.ocp4.example.com   | master